lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

 ## Uploading data to the web application

-Now that we’ve established a connection with the web server and retrieved a subject number, we’re ready to start the experiment.
+Once we’ve established a connection with the web server and retrieved a subject number, we’re ready to start the actual experiment.

-Let’s assume a simple experiment structure with two blocks.
+Let’s assume a simple experiment structure with two blocks (as implemented in the template project).
 After each block, we want upload the data we recorded to the web application.
 To do this, we'll use a PUT request, which is typically used to send data to a server—in our case, the data recorded during each block.

 We’ll handle the upload via the `ConnectionHandler.UploadData()` method, which we'll call from within `ExperimentHandler.cs.`

 ### Storing data locally before uploading

 Before we upload anything, we first need to store the data locally on the participant’s device.
-The upload function expects data to be saved as a .csv file.

 **To do this:**
 - We’ll create one CSV file per block of the experiment.
 - These files will be stored in Unity’s **persistent data path** —a platform-specific folder where applications downloaded from a game store have permission to write data.
-It’s typically used for things like save files or settings; in our case, we’ll use it to store experimental data.
+It’s typically used for things like saveing game progress or settings; in our case, we’ll use it to store experimental data.

-An example implementation is included in ExperimentHandler.cs.
+An example implementation is included in `ExperimentHandler.cs`.
 The snippet below shows how to:

 1. Create a new file in the persistent data path.
 2. Write data into the file for the current block.